Crime & conflict

 On the economic front, Zelensky mentioned ongoing discussions with Washington about accessing Ukraine’s rare earth deposits, hinting at a possible trade-off for security support.
 This negotiation could be pivotal for Ukraine, given its strategic position and resources.

-Zelensky’s speech at the Munich Security Conference was not just a plea for in peace talks but also a to action for Europe to rethink its strategic posture in the face of ongoing threats from Russia, especially with uncertainties around U.S. policy under its current leadership.
-His reflect a deep-seated concern about being left out of crucial decisions that will shape Ukraine’s future and Europe’s security landscape.
+Zelensky’s speech at the Munich Security Conference was not just a plea for inclusion in peace talks but also a call to action for Europe to rethink its strategic posture in the face of ongoing threats from Russia, especially with uncertainties around U.S. policy under its current leadership.
+His remarks reflect a deep-seated concern about being left out of crucial decisions that will shape Ukraine’s future and Europe’s security landscape.

 Share